svanlaere/easysnippet/README.md

 ## Installation

-Remove *-master* from the folder name, if you used GitHub's button to download a ZIP.
+Just remove *-master* from the folder name, if you used GitHub's button to download a ZIP.
 Put the resulting folder in your `wolf/plugins/` folder, so that the file `index.php`
 is in `wolf/plugins/easysnippet/index.php` and enable the plugin in Administration tab.

+## Bugs and Improvements

+See `CONTRIBUTING.md`